AyushBherwani1998/extended_button/README.md

 ## About
-A Flutter package to have beautiful extended button in your Flutter application.
+A Flutter package to create a beautiful extended button which can expand and shrink whenever the user clicks on the button.

 [![pub package](https://img.shields.io/pub/v/extended_button.svg)](https://pub.dev/packages/extended_button)